 If the CG-CandidateList is included in the SgNB to MeNB Container IE in the SGNB MODIFICATION REQUEST ACKNOWLEDGE message, the MeNB shall, if supported, use it for the purpose of CPAC.

-If the Estimated Arrival Probability IE is contained in the Conditional PSCell Information Modification Request IE included in the SGNB MODIFICATION REQUEST message, then the candidate target en-gNB node may use the information to allocate necessary resources for the incoming CPAC procedure.Interactions with the MeNB initiated SgNB Modification procedure:
+If the Estimated Arrival Probability IE is contained in the Conditional PSCell Information Modification Request IE included in the SGNB MODIFICATION REQUEST message, then the candidate target en-gNB node may use the information to allocate necessary resources for the incoming CPAC procedure.

+If the Source DL Forwarding IP Address IE is included in the SGNB MODIFICATION REQUEST message, the en-gNB shall, if supported, store this information and use it as part of its ACL functionality configuration actions, if such ACL functionality is deployed.

+If the Source DL Forwarding IP Address IE is included in the SGNB MODIFICATION REQUEST ACKNOWLEDGE message, the MeNB shall, if supported, store this information and use it as part of its ACL functionality configuration actions to identify source TNL address for data forwarding in case of subsequent handover preparation, if such ACL functionality is deployed.

+Interactions with the MeNB initiated SgNB Modification procedure:

 If the en-gNB provides for an E-RAB to be setup for which the PDCP entiy is allocated at the MeNB the Secondary SgNB DL GTP Tunnel Endpoint at SCG IE and the LCID IE to the MeNB in the SGNB MODIFICATION REQUEST ACKNOWLEDGE message and the MeNB has not provided the Secondary MeNB UL GTP Tunnel Endpoint at PDCP IE and the Duplication Activation IE in the SGNB MODIFICATION REQUEST message, the MeNB shall trigger the MeNB initiated SgNB Modification procedure to provide the Secondary MeNB UL GTP Tunnel Endpoint at PDCP IE and the Duplication Activation IE to the SgNB.